 [Heading inserted by No. 42 of 2002 s.
 15.]

 36ZL.
-Emergency service fees and charges in certain cases
+Emergency services, fees and charges payable for

 (1) Subject to subsection (2), the fees and charges prescribed by the regulations are payable to the FES Commissioner for the provision of services under the emergency services Acts that consist of —

-(a) services provided in respect of land that, under regulations referred to in section 36D, is exempt or partially exempt from the levy;
+(a) services provided in respect of land that, under regulations referred to in section 36D, is exempt or partially exempt from the levy; or

-(b) services provided in respect of a vessel in a port;
+(b) services provided in respect of a vessel in a port; or

 (c) services provided in respect of confining or ending a hazardous material incident and rendering the site of the incident safe; or